 As an adult, Mordred, seduces his aunt/stepmother, Guinevere.
 This is seen as super-shameful on Guinevere's part; she'd already betrayed Arthur with Lancelot, his friend, before going off with is own son.

 When a lady wearing a sword shows up at Arthur's court, everyone is stunned.
 As with many of the craziest stories of Arthurian legend, she also issues a challenge upon her arrival - let the knight who is without blemish draw the sword from its scabbard.
 Many knights try and fail at the task.
-That is, until a poor, shabbily dressed knight named Balin amazes everyone with his success.
+That is, until a poor, shabbily dressed knight named Balyn amazes everyone with his success.
 After he draws the sword, however, he doesn't want to give it back.
-The Lady warns him, though, that if he keeps it, he'll kill the person he loves most and also die himself.
+The Lady warns him, though, that if he keeps it, he'll slay the person he loves.
 Yikes.
-But then the Lady of the Lake shows up, demanding either the sword-woman's death or Balin's.
-Quick-thinking Balin solves the problem by killing the sword-woman.
-Later banished, Balin winds up wounding the eventual Fisher King in a fight (that's an important moment for the Grail Quest, FYI).
+But then the Lady of the Lake shows up, demanding either the swordswoman's demise or Balin's.
+Quick-thinking Balyn solves the problem by slaying the swordswoman.
+Later banished, Balyn winds up wounding the eventual Fisher King in a fight (that's an important moment for the Grail Quest, FYI).

 But his most awful moment really comes when he decides to challenge a stranger knight - actually his brother Balan - who's wearing armor he's never seen before.
-The two knights kill one another in battle but not before each realizes the one he's stabbed is his sibling.
+The two knights slay one another in combat, but not before each realizes the one he's slain is his sibling.